1. PERSONAL FINANCE

 For many secured cards, you’ll need to agree to let the creditor check your credit when you apply.
 That’s called a hard inquiry, and it can temporarily lower your credit score by a few points.

-Then, secured cards typically report your account activity to the credit bureaus, though you should confirm this before signing up for a card.
-A secured card can only help you build a credit history if the issuer reports your account to the credit bureaus.
-Most people want to move to a traditional credit card when they can, and get their security deposit back.
-This could happen in 6-12 months.
+Also, secured cards typically report your account activity to the credit bureaus, though you should confirm this before signing up for a card.
+A secured card can only help you build a credit history if the issuer reports your account activity to the credit bureaus.
+Here are the two most important habits to follow with your secured card to establish a good credit score:

 How Do Prepaid Debit Cards Affect Your Credit History?